 They may have been onto something though, since today, there is discussion about its abundance of antioxidants.

-WHAT TYPE OF COCOA TO USE
+WHICH TYPE OF COCOA TO USE

-For most other recipes, including this one, always use unsweetened cocoa powder.
 This allows you to have better control of the sweetness of what you’re making.
-There are three basic forms of unsweetened cocoa powder.

 NATURAL COCOA POWDER

-DUTCH-PROCESS COCOA POWDER
+DUTCH-PROCESSED COCOA POWDER

-Dutch-process cocoa powder starts with cocoa beans that have been washed in potassium carbonate which neutralizes their acidity.
-It can also be used in place of natural cocoa powder in hot chocolate, sauces, frostings, ice cream, pudding, etc.
+Dutch-processed cocoa powder starts with cocoa beans that have been washed in potassium carbonate, which neutralizes their acidity.

 RAW CACAO POWDER